PLANNING YOUR VISIT

 "Your audience will usually consist of ~75 people, including Earth Science faculty, technical staff, postdocs, graduate students, and undergraduate.
 Members of the public occasionally attend, but this is considered an intradepartmental technical seminar.
 That said, because of the diverse range of interests and experience levels of the audience, we recommend that you keep your talk relatively broad and accessible.”

 Nature of talk

 We’ll arrange lodging and make sure you’re well-fed and watered during your visit.
 Please make your own travel arrangements and hold onto your receipts.
-While you are here, be sure to stop by our department office and meet with Yann Ricard, our Graduate Program Coordinator, or Vivian Stopple, our Office Manager; one of them can take care of any expenses you’ve incurred while traveling.
+While you are here, be sure to stop by our department office and meet with Yann Ricard, our Graduate Program Coordinator or Jaima Ortega, our Office Manager; one of them can take care of any expenses you’ve incurred while traveling.
 You may see start your reimbursement worksheet here.